johnwcowan/r7rs-spec/spec/r7rs.md

     surround the use of the macro.

-In consequence, all macros defined using the pattern language are "hygienic" and "referentially transparent" and thus preserve Scheme's lexical scoping. []{.citation cites="Kohlbecker86 hygienic Bawden88 macrosthatwork syntacticabstraction"}
+In consequence, all macros defined using the pattern language are “hygienic” and “referentially transparent” and thus preserve Scheme’s lexical scoping. <span class="citation" cites="Kohlbecker86 hygienic Bawden88 macrosthatwork syntacticabstraction"></span>

 Implementations may provide macro facilities of other types.